12 page speed optimization tips (to CRUSH your load time)

 • YouTube or other embeds

-Make a judgement on whether you can drop them.
+Make a judgment on whether you can drop them.

 9. Host a local version of scripts you can’t eliminate (such as Google Analytics)